Table of Contents

 If your dog is all muddy after a walk or romp in the woods, use a dish towel or a cloth to wipe most of the mud off.

 Then you spray your dog with the waterless shampoo, let it sit for a couple of seconds, and wipe it all off.
 It's the quickest and easiest way to get your dog clean!

 Waterless Shampoo is a Pet Owners Dream Come True!

 Using a waterless shampoo on your dog if he has allergies, medical problems, or is very fussy when it comes to soap and water, is the best way to keep him happy and clean.
-Keep in mind that you should never use human shampoo or conditioner on your dog, because it's extremely harmful to their skin.
+Remember that you should never use human shampoo or conditioner on your dog because it's incredibly harmful to their skin.

 Certain dogs need traditional baths more than others.

 For example, if your dog has long hair and is prone to mats and tangles, they should receive a bath more often to keep their fur soft and tangle-free.

 Mats can pull your dog's fur and cause them pain.